stellarwp/kadence-blocks/readme.txt

 * Configurable Defaults – Make development a breeze.
 Once the default settings are defined, every time you add a block those settings will automatically be applied.
 * Setting Visibility Controls – Hide block settings from certain user roles so they can focus on content and you can keep them out of the block designs.
 * Spacing Controls – Control paddings and margins for your blocks in whatever units you like.
 Customize responsively for precision spacing and design.

-= Custom Editor Max Width Settings =
-One of the challenges with creating column and row layouts in Gutenberg is the width of the editor in your admin.
-By default, Gutenberg uses a 650px max width for the content editor.
-When adding text to a sidebar template, this works great, as the max width in the editor is comparable to the content width when using a sidebar.
-However, for content going into pages where you don’t have a sidebar, it is a poor representation of what you are going to get on the front end of your site.
-Not to mention, it makes for a cramped space to work in if you are trying to manage a row with three columns.

-In an effort to create an easier way to use Gutenberg in a more “page building experience” we created a simple method that allows you to change the default max width for pages and posts, as well as individually through a page by page setting.

 = Source files =